crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 The idea was to turn the developer's role into writing tests, hitting the execute button, and disappearing.
 If the model makes mistakes, let it correct itself.
 If it crashes, let it get back up.
 If it gives up... well, let's give it a break.

-In this article, I'll tell you how I set up this automation system with feedback loops and what I learned in the process.
+In this article, I'll tell you how to set up an automation system with feedback loops.

 ## Idea